stecklars/dynamic-dns-netcup-api/README.md

 I'm always trying to keep the master branch stable.

 ### Configuration
+Configuration is very simple:
+* Copy `config.dist.php` to `config.php`
+  * `cp config.dist.php config.php`
-Configuration is very simple: Just fill out `config.php` with the required values.
+* Fill out `config.php` with the required values.
 The options are explained in there.

 ### How to use
 `php update.php`